hakula139/Y86-64-Simulator/app/README.md

 Then check the website at <http://localhost:7273>.

-To run the script on a server continuously, try [forever](https://www.npmjs.com/package/forever).
+To deploy and run the project on a server continuously, try [forever](https://www.npmjs.com/package/forever).

 ## Contributors